 Of course other technologies could be included, such as AR/VR, quantum computing and blockchain.
 However, we contend these other technologies are not yet impacting business on the same scale as our technology accelerators are.

-In this Series we have selected six industry sectors relating to companies in the Swell Global Portfolio that are exposed to this digitisation trend.
-Each will showcase a different segment highlighting how each is being impacted by the five technology accelerators and how our portfolio companies will benefit.
+In this Series we have selected six industry sectors relating to companies in the Swell Global Portfolio that are exposed to the digitisation trend.
+Each will showcase a different segment highlighting how it is being impacted by the five technology accelerators and how our portfolio companies will benefit.

 The Swell Global Portfolio includes companies that are consumers of these new technologies and others that are leading the development of them.
 Both stand to be significant beneficiaries as the world becomes more digital.